smart48/larak8/README.md

 ```

 **NB** A separate Persistent Volume file is not needed here as we work with the DO plugin.
 For local Minikube setups we do.

-### DO App Deployments

-Options to run these all in one pod and one web deployment:

-- PHP FPM
-- Workspace
-- Horizon
-- Nginx Web Server

-**NB** PHP Worker is still missing here.

-with `kubectl apply -f deployments/web.yml`

 #### Nginx configMap